Mon Mane Na (TV series)

 Mon Mane Na is an Indian Bengali drama television series which premiered on 30 August 2021 on Colors Bangla and digital platform Voot.
 It stars Pallavi Dey, Samm Batyacharyya, and Anjana Basu.
 The show is produced by Surinder Films.
 It ended on 5 June 2022.
+This show was ended abruptly with an incomplete story due to the unexpected death of the lead actress.
 During the time span of this show, Pallavi Dey committed suicide and was declared dead on 15 May 2022 and for that, the makers showed the death of Pallavi's onscreen character Gouri and ended on a sat note.

 Plot

 A rustic love story of Gauri and Rudra, two lovers caught in Boro Ma and Shardul Gonshai's political powerplay.
 Based in Akandapur, rural Bengal, this is an action-packed story of romance and how love triumphs all.
 Their lives go into major obstacles, but they fight together to beat it.
 However, their lives changed after the sudden death of Gauri, and the truth about Rudra's parentage.
 At the end, Rudra and Boro Ma has caught the persons involved at Gauri's murder.
-After accomplishing all the tasks to find Gauri's murderers, Boro Ma leaves Akandapur to find Kaberi, but before Boro Ma leaves for good, Rudra accepts Boro Ma as her mother, and they remember Gauri.
+After accomplishing all the tasks to find Gauri's murderers, Boro Ma leaves Akandapur to find Kaberi, but before Boro Ma leaves for good, Rudra accepts Boro Ma as his mother, and they remember Gauri.